 - 1. Alcohol sales are culturally appropriate where the club or district is situated. - 2.
 The art on the label or packaging is consistent with brand guidelines for use of the Rotary Marks by clubs and districts. - 3.
 The alcohol is a limited edition in that the labels must include, in addition to one of the Rotary Marks, the club or district name, and reference the fundraising project and its duration or date. - 4.
-Because alcoholic beverage sales, manufacturing and distribution may be subject to specific local laws, the club or district has reviewed and the sales are in compliance with all applicable laws (clubs and districts may want to consult with their attorney for points 4, 5 and 6).

-- 5. The club or district has reviewed any contracts with vendors to ensure they do not assume risks or responsibilities beyond their control. - 6.
+Because alcoholic beverage sales, manufacturing and distribution may be subject to specific local laws, the club or district has reviewed and the sales are in compliance with all applicable laws (clubs and districts may want to consult with their attorney for points 4, 5 and 6). - 5.
+The club or district has reviewed any contracts with vendors to ensure they do not assume risks or responsibilities beyond their control. - 6.
 Contracts with vendors should include a provision requiring that all parties maintain adequate liquor liability insurance.
-(June 2020 Mtg., Bd.
-Dec.
-185)

 Source: October 1993 Mtg., Bd.
 Dec.
-56; November 1996 Mtg., Bd.
+56 ; November 1996 Mtg., Bd.
 Dec.
-69; June 2020 Mtg., Bd.
+69; Amended by June 2020 Mtg., Bd.
 Dec.
-185
+185 permitted at the RI Convention from the project booth area in the House of Friendship beginning with the 2021 RI Convention (Taipei), as is required of all other Rotary Entities.
+(January 2020 Mtg., Bd.
+Dec.
+100)